 1997 SXSW Multimedia & Interactive Festival

-Negativland’s Mark Hossler discusses how yoU-2 can have fun and games with copyright.
-To create positive vibes that will counter technical malfunctions on his laptop, Jaron Lanier encourages the audience to hum during his interactive keynote presentation.
+Negativland’s Mark Hosler discusses how yoU-2 can have fun and games with copyright.
+To create positive vibes that will counter technical malfunctions on his laptop, Jaron Lanier encourages the audience to hum during his interactive Keynote presentation.

 Keynotes for 1997: Thomas Dolby (musician); Jaron Lanier (computer scientist / father of virtual reality)